qgis/QGIS-Documentation/source/docs/user_manual/processing_algs/qgis/vectoranalysis.rst

 Basic statistics for numeric fields
 -----------------------------------
-Generates basic statistics from the analysis of a values in a field in the attribute table of a vector layer.
+Generates basic statistics for a field of the attribute table of a vector layer.

 Numeric, date, time and string fields are supported.

 The statistics returned will depend on the field type.

-Statistics are generated as an HTML file and is available in the :menuselection:`Processing --> Results viewer`
+Statistics are generated as an HTML file and are available in the :menuselection:`Processing --> Results viewer`

 Parameters
 ..........

 ``Input vector`` [vector: any]
-  Vector layer to calculated the statistic on
+  Vector layer to calculate the statistic on

 ``Field to calculate statistics on`` [tablefield: any] Any supported table field to calculate the statistics